Felton Spencer: NBA career

 On August 10, 1996, Spencer was obtained by the Orlando Magic for guard Brooks Thompson, forward Kenny Gattison and a first-round draft pick, after the Magic had lost Shaquille O'Neal to the Lakers as a free agent.
 But he played just one game for Orlando before he was traded to Golden State in the deal that brought Rony Seikaly to the Magic.
 He went on to play 71 games for the Warriors and do a solid job in the middle, ranking second on the team in rebounding and third in blocked shots.
 His role was diminished in 1997–98 by the arrival of second-year man Erick Dampier as the starter, as well as the drafting of rookie Adonal Foyle, and he saw relatively limited action as a reserve in 68 games.
 He played even less in 1998–99, averaging just 6.1 minutes in his 26 appearances off the bench.

 Spencer retired after the 2001–02 season, last playing with the Knicks.
-He later worked as a security guard for Atherton High School in Louisville.

 Coaching

 In 2011, Spencer became an assistant basketball coach at Spalding University.

-Spencer was later an assistant basketball coach at Bellarmine University in Louisville, KY.
+Spencer was later an assistant basketball coach at Bellarmine University in Louisville, Kentucky.